 The flu is a serious disease that can lead to hospitalization and sometimes death.
-On January 15, a 3-year-old girl was the first child fatality of the Hong Kong winter influenza season bringing the flu-related death toll in Hong Kong to 32 for 2018.
 While it is still too early to tell whether the flu season will be more severe this year, it is not too late to get vaccinated.
 According to the WHO and medical experts, getting vaccinated is by far the most effective way to prevent infection and severe outcomes caused by flu viruses.

-Who should get vaccinated for the flu in Hong Kong?
+Who should get the flu vaccine in Hong Kong?

-Everyone should get vaccinated for the flu every year (except babies under the age of 6 months).
+Everyone should get the flu vaccine in Hong Kong every year (except babies under the age of 6 months).
 The ones that are most vulnerable are:

 - Children 6 months to 12 years of age or primary school children